SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 Accuracy: \-5
 Special: Stun 10

 Effects:
 Your damage bonus is doubled for this attack.
-If done while in a grapple it gains control 5, the grapple is ended, and the damage increases to d20s.
 If Tiger Drop inflicts a wound, it is dealt to the opponent's head.
 This technique leaves you and your opponent prone.

+When used while in a grapple this jutsu gains: Pummel, Control 5, the grapple is ended, and the damage increases to d20s.

 ## **Unarmed A-Rank**